jkool702/forkrun/UNIT_TESTS/test_frun_comprehensive.sh.txt

     rm -f "$_MARK"
 fi

-# --- F6: CWD-planted touch characterization (record only, NOT an assertion) ---
+# --- F6: CWD-planted touch vs dead-PATH construction (hard assertion) ---
 # Plants an exec-form touch wrapper (`exec /usr/bin/touch` — cannot
 # self-recurse regardless of PATH semantics) in the isolated resume CWD and
 # runs a T1b-shaped content injection from that CWD.
-The observation (marker
+Under D10 both
-# present/absent) is recorded in SECURITY.md with date/bash-version; the
+# restricted shells run with PATH at a freshly-created, immediately-deleted
-# test itself always passes.
-Hard assertions are only the invariant ones:
+# mktemp directory, so the planted binary must NOT resolve — marker absent
-# forged values neutralized (T1b/T1h), FORKRUN_TRUST_RESUME not rebindable,
+# is a hard PASS.
+(Was characterize-only under PATH='': POSIX PATH search
-# nothing executes parent-side (T1a/T1d/T1f/T1g).
+# treats an empty component as CWD, confirmed by the F6 probe on bash 5.3.9.)
 if in_section T; then
     ((TOTAL_TESTS++))
     _MD="$TEST_DIR/sandbox_f6"; mkdir -p "$_MD"